dxw/playbook/playbook.md

 Breaking everything down into user stories allows us to be confident that everything we develop is responding to [user needs](https://www.gov.uk/service-manual/user-centred-design/user-needs.html).
 By using this story format, we directly associate a feature we're building with the group of users who want it and the needs that they have.

-We keep lists of stories in a tracking tool.
-For most projects, this is Pivotal Tracker.
-These tools usually require a title for the story.
-We use the story itself to make the title, by rearranging it to reflect the new state of the system after the work is complete.
+We keep lists of stories in Trello.
+We use user needs to create the title of a story, by rearranging it to reflect the new state of the system after the work is complete.
 For example:

 > As an administrator, so that I can ensure I don't publish defamatory comments, I want to be able to review and approve comments before they are shown.